-- The estimation of the ultimate liability arising from claims made under insurance contracts written by Syndicate 2003 is the syndicate's most critical accounting estimate.
-This is discussed in detail in accounting policy 1.5(v). - The managing agent makes an estimate of premiums written by Syndicate 2003 during the year that have not yet been notified by the financial year end ('pipeline premiums') based on prior year experience and current year business volumes.
+- The estimation of the ultimate liability arising from claims made under insurance contracts is the syndicate's most critical accounting estimate.
+This is discussed in detail in accounting policy 1.5(v). - The managing agent makes an estimate of premiums written during the year that have not yet been notified by the financial year end ('pipeline premiums') based on prior year experience and current year business volumes.
 The pipeline premium is booked as written and an assessment is made of the related unearned premium provision and an estimate of claims incurred but not reported in respect of the earned element.